 Email is mobile and controlling where employees access to email can be a challenge.
 A combination of a mobile device policy and mobile device management software should be used to ensure any mobile device is secured.
 Whether the mobile device is company owned or personal, employees should encrypt the data, ensure the device is password protected, and install company-approved security apps.

-Lastly, mobile device management software should be installed on all mobile devices to allow the organization to enforce company-wide mobile device policies as well as perform actions such as locate or remote wipe.
+Lastly, mobile device management software should be installed on all mobile devices to allow the organization to enforce company-wide mobile device policies as well as perform actions such as location or remote wipe.

 Ultimately all computers should have the same level of protection.
 This includes antivirus software, firewalls, password policies, etc. If only one computer lacks protection, it can act as an entry point for an attacker.
 By being purposeful when creating policies involving your small business’s emails, you will head off a lot of issues before they even come to pass.
 Get employees on board and reward them for assisting in developing an environment where information is secure.
 Together, it’s possible to keep the employee, customer, and business data safe – one email at a time.